kristinalstout/kristinalstout/README.md

 ## 🚀 **About Me**:

 My name is Kristina Stout and I am a graduate from Flatiron School's Software Engineering Live Program.
-I am currently a Data Scientist, specializing in Python and using Pandas to deliver creative insights on customer data.
+I am currently a Data Scientist, specializing in Python and using Pandas to deliver digestible insights on customer data.

 As a developer, my talents lie in finding creative solutions to complicated problems.
 My passion for coding stems from the freedom found in the confines of a coding language.
 While there are parameters and rules, there is the capacity for beautifully designed code in infinite variations.
 I strive to constantly learn and optimize with every project I create.